combustionTools/flameTracker/README.md

 The Flame Tracker is open source and cross platform; however, the MacOS and Windows versions have slightly different codes for the GUI visualization.
 The 'script' folder contains both versions.

+Information about the use of the Flame Tracker are available on the Wiki page (https://github.com/combustionTools/flameTracker/wiki).

 Author: Luca Carmignani, PhD

 Contact: flameTrackerContact@gmail.com